tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/crd.md

               spec:
                 type: object
                 properties:
-                  name:
+                  nickname:
-                    description: The name of your Foo
+                    description: The nickname of your Foo
                     type: string
 ```
 The name of a CRD object must be a valid DNS subdomain name, as in our case `foos.example.com`.